zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 Scrolling is enabled by default on the grid, but can be turned off by setting the `scrollable` option to `false`.

+Enabling scrolling does not guarantee that scrollbars will appear.
+This is because scrolling makes sense and works together with set dimensions.

+1. To achieve vertical scrolling, the Grid must have a set height.
+Otherwise, it will expand vertically to show all rows.
+1. To achieve horizontal scrolling, all columns must have set widths and their sum must exceed the Grid width.
+Otherwise widthless columns will shrink to fit in the space determined by the Grid's width.

+Scenarios 1. and 2. can be controlled independently.

 #### Disable scrolling in the grid

     $("#grid").kendoGrid({